semrush/intergalactic/website/docs/components/scroll-area/scroll-area-code.md

 @## Basic use

-In basic mode of use it is enough just to wrap your content into `ScrollArea`.
-This will create a couple of wraps (`div`) and make the necessary calculations.
+For basic use it is enough just to wrap your content into `ScrollArea`.
+It will create a couple of wraps (`div`) and make the necessary calculations.
 The height or width should be set at the scroll itself or somewhere higher, `max-height` and `max-width` are also supported.

 @example basic

-@## Example of main-dependent work
+@## Synchronized scroll on two different screens

 @example master-slave

-@## Example of reverse scroll operation
+@## Synchronized reverse scroll on two different screens

 @example reverse

-@## An example of taking a scrollbar out of a container
+@## Scrollbar out of container

 @example bar

-@## An example with a dynamic virtual list
+@## Dynamic virtual list

 [React-virtualized](https://github.com/bvaughn/react-virtualized) is responsible for work of the virtual list ✨